-Red Lobster are known for their tasty sandwich options, but unfortunately they do not come in low calorie form.
-The lowest calorie sandwich option would be the Crispy Cod Sandwich at 830 calories.
+Red Lobster may have a lot of tasty sandwich options, but unfortunately, they do not come in low-calorie form.
+The lowest calorie sandwich option would be the Dockside Cheddar Burger at 660 calories.
 And that’s without your choice of side.

 Okay, now the choice is looking up.

 The nutritional information for Red Lobster tells me the classic section is full of tasty food options that are below the US’s recommended 800 calorie per meal intake for active women who want to maintain their weight (although if you’re trying to lose weight you might want to keep it closer to 600 calories which is where we cut off in this post).